Parvathy-S-Kumar/Moodle_Quiz_PDF_Annotator/installation.md

 	12. renderer.phps
 	13. fpdf-fpdi folder

-- Files added as a part of the last year's project that we modified are
+- Files from 4 to 12 are added/modified from the git repo https://github.com/TausifIqbal/moodle_quiz_annotator

-- Files added/modified last year
+- Files from 4 to 8 are modified while 9 to 12 are untouched.

 - An additional folder for fpdf-fpdi is also to be added inside the moodle quiz module